mosabami/modernize-app-ai-ready/exercises/ex-2/8-build-microservices-containers.md

 1. Set the environment variable for your Azure region

     ```
-    $AZURE_REGION="<location instructed to use>"
-    $AZURE_REGION="eastus"
+    $AZURE_REGION="<location instructed to use eg 'South Central US'.
+You can get this value from the Portal where you can see region ACR was deployed in>"
     ```

 1. Go on your Azure portal.
-Within the **ContosoHotel** resource group, you will see an Azure Container App Environment already provisioned for you.
+Within the **Ignite24** resource group, you will see an Azure Container App Environment already provisioned for you.
 Set the name of that enviroment variable for use in the future

     ```powershell
-    $CONTOSO_HOTEL_ENV = "<your ACA environemtn name>"
+    $CONTOSO_HOTEL_ENV = "<your ACA environment name>"
     ```

 1. Enter the following commands at the Terminal window prompt.
 These commands will display the container app environment default domain as well as get the ACR credential required for the container app to be create.

     ```powershell
     $CONTOSO_ACR_CREDENTIAL = az acr credential show --name $ACR_NAME --query "passwords[0].value" -o tsv
-    az containerapp env create --name "$CONTOSO_HOTEL_ENV" --resource-group "ContosoHotel" --location "$AZURE_REGION"
+    az containerapp env create --name "$CONTOSO_HOTEL_ENV" --resource-group "Ignite24" --location "$AZURE_REGION"
-    Write-Host -ForegroundColor Green  "Default Domain is: $(az containerapp env show --name "$CONTOSO_HOTEL_ENV" --resource-group "ContosoHotel" --query "properties.defaultDomain" -o tsv)"
+    Write-Host -ForegroundColor Green  "Default Domain is: $(az containerapp env show --name "$CONTOSO_HOTEL_ENV" --resource-group "Ignite24" --query "properties.defaultDomain" -o tsv)"
     ```

     > 📓 It may take 2-3 minutes for these commands to complete.